georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 * Shorter object life span means fewer places where state can change
 * Guaranteed thread safety (we don't know how our objects are being used by other classes)
 * The flow of data is simplified (no public methods to change internal state after object creation)
-* Functional programming relies on many mathematical concepts, and one of them is that operands don't change value
+* Functional programming relies on many mathematical concepts, and one of them is that operands don't change values

+`2 + 3 = 5 -> 5 is a new value, 2 and 3 are still the same`

 * Easier to debug and trace changes

 ---